-Figure~\ref{F:cosmics} (right) compares the pulse charge distribution, computed as the 10 \textmu s integral about the event trigger, for data acquired with the scintillator (red) versus data acquired without the scintillator (blue).
-Without scintillator, we only expect to observe signals associated with the SiPM's intrinsic noise, resulting in a narrow distribution peaked at the single-photon charge.
+Figure~\ref{F:cosmics} (right) compares the pulse area distribution, computed as the 10 \textmu s integral about the event trigger, for data acquired with the scintillator (red) versus data acquired without the scintillator (blue).
+Without scintillator, we only expect to observe signals associated with the SiPM's intrinsic noise, resulting in a narrow distribution peaked at the single photon integral.
 However, once scintillator is introduced, we observe a much broader distribution and a high charge tail, corresponding to energy depositions in the scintillator from particle interactions.
-This distribution is likely a combination of environmental gamma-rays, which dominate the lower part of the charge distribution, and high-energy cosmic ray muons populating the high charge tail, as observed in the cryogenic cosmic ray muon veto system developed by the NUCLEUS experiment~\cite{NUCLEUS}.
-This demonstrates that the SiPM is clearly detecting light from the scintillator and optical fibres, which is easily distinguishable above the SiPM noise sources.
+This distribution is likely a combination of environmental gamma-rays, which dominate the lower part of the charge distribution, and high-energy cosmic-ray muons populating the high charge tail, as observed in the cryogenic cosmic-ray muon veto system developed by the NUCLEUS experiment~\cite{NUCLEUS}.
+However, this has not been fully characterised here.
+This data demonstrates that the SiPM is clearly detecting light from the scintillator and optical fibres, which is easily distinguishable above the SiPM noise sources.

 As discussed in Section~\ref{subsec:APtrains}, the SiPM exhibits an increase in noise from long-lasting APs when operated at ultra-low temperatures.
-Whilst this additional noise source clearly limits the photon-counting capability of the SiPM for a low photon flux, this is less of a concern for high photon fluxes generated from cosmic ray muons.
+Whilst this additional noise source clearly limits the photon counting capability of the SiPM for a low photon flux, this is less of a concern for high photon fluxes generated from cosmic-ray muons.
 An increase in long-lasting APs will manifest as an increase to the integrated charge of a signal, but only in response to a primary energy deposition in the scintillator.
-As such, this should not limit the ability of the SiPM to tag cosmic ray muons through their initial energy deposition.
-This effect will however need to be fully characterised in order to model the observed charge distribution and determine an appropriate veto threshold.
-This is a first proof-of-concept of using scintillator directly coupled to a NUV-HD-cryo SiPM in a mK environment as a means of identifying cosmic ray muons.
+As such, this should not limit the ability of the SiPM to tag cosmic-ray muons through their initial energy deposition.
+This is a first proof-of-concept of using scintillator coupled to a NUV-HD-cryo SiPM in a mK environment as a means of identifying high-light events consistent with through-going charged particles, such as from cosmic-ray muons.